maciosz/HERON/README.md

 If you only want to find peaks using default parameters you can probably skip this section.

-Peakcaller uses Hidden Markov Models to discover sites of enrichment.
+The peakcaller uses Hidden Markov Models to discover sites of enrichment.
  Hidden Markov Model used here by default has three states.
  We assume each state emits signal (read coverage) from some distribution;
  currently Gaussian and negative binomial are supported.